bbauska/Coursera-Bootstrap/readme.md

 The remaining content will still remain at the top.

-Let\'s take a final look at the footer.
+Let&apos;s take a final look at the footer.

 Going to the footer in our web page, you can now see how this has been positioned vertically in the center.